 Figure 2.
 Different sources of information and the process used for constructing the population-specific estimate of catch in the Teno main stem.
-Source: Finnish Game and Fisheries Research Institute, Norwegian Institute for Nature Research

 Good scientific basis for the new management system

 Combining catch statistics, scale samples and genetic information gives possibility to study the salmon fisheries of the River Teno in detail and to examine catches from different gear types, user groups or areas, for example.
 It enables identification of critical elements for vulnerable populations in mixed stock fishery of the River Teno main stem.
 More detailed information is valuable also for the stakeholders, in providing a more comprehensive picture on the complexity of the salmon management.